herochi/herochi/README.md

 I am a person passionate about software development, who is always in constant learning.

-I Currently work as FullStack in 3Code
+ I Currently work as Project Manager in 3Code

 ## Skills: